edgedb/edgedb/docs/edgeql/funcops/set.rst

     The type intersection operator removes all elements from the input set that aren't of the specified type.
-Additionally, since it guarantees the type of the result set all the links and properties associated with the specified type can now be used on the resulting expression.
+Additionally, since it guarantees the type of the result set, all the links and properties associated with the specified type can now be used on the resulting expression.
 This is especially useful in combination with :ref:`backward links <ref_eql_expr_paths>`.